GiliSoft RAM Disk

 Even on older PCs with enough RAM, a memory-backed disk can be a practical performance upgrade for cache-heavy tasks.
 Related page: RAMDisk for Windows 7 64-bit.

-Set up a RAM disk for day-to-day workflows
+Set up a RAM disk for day-to-day tasks

 Use the tool when you want a repeatable Windows setup for browser acceleration, temporary build paths, or disposable working folders.
 Related page: how to use RAM Disk.